Skip to content

 The Pardon of Sheriff Joe Arpaio and the Rule of Law

-September 19, 2017Kevin R. Johnson Informed Commentary One comment
+September 19, 2017Kevin R. Johnson Immigration, Informed Commentary, Racial Profiling One comment

 In August, 2017, President Trump pardoned former Maricopa County (Arizona) Sheriff Joe Arpaio, who a federal court found guilty of